dev-mission/full-stack-starter/README.md

 4. Enter a name for your deployment, and optionally the branch you wish to deploy (if not main).

-5. Set values for REACT_APP_FEATURE_REGISTRATION (true/false to enable/disable user registration), REACT_APP_SITE_TITLE (the name you wish to appear in the browser title bar), and SMTP_ENABLED (true/false to enable/disable mail, recommend false to start until mail server is set up).
+5. Set values for VITE_FEATURE_REGISTRATION (true/false to enable/disable user registration), VITE_SITE_TITLE (the name you wish to appear in the browser title bar), and SMTP_ENABLED (true/false to enable/disable mail, recommend false to start until mail server is set up).

 6. Click on Apply and wait, this can take quite a few minutes.
 You can click on the web service server link to follow the deployment event and watch the logs if you like.